qcargile/Chrome-Blood/Modlist/Tweaking Mod Settings.md

 ---

-## 🚗 Vehicles & Driving

-### `Gripped Up`
-- Core mod for improving driving physics and realism.
-- Also tunes traction and control.

-### `Auto Drive` (and addons)
-- If you want hands-off travel, you can ride passenger or have your car drive itself.
-- Optional detours, cinematic paths, and delay settings can be tweaked.

----

 ## 🌆 Visuals & Graphics

-### `ReLUX`, `Nova City 2`, `Preem Water`
-- These overhaul lighting, fog density, weather, and water effects.
-- You *will* want to experiment to find your preferred LUT or reduce fog if you're seeing frame drops.
-- Tweak visual style between hyperreal, noir, or neon as you see fit.

 ### `LUT Switcher 2`
 - Lets you **swap LUTs on the fly** using the CET overlay.